mkejeiri/Domain-Driven-Design/EventStorming.md

 **Responsibility** : what a class does as well as what information you wish to maintain about it, often identify a responsibility for a class to fulfill a collaboration with another class.

-**Collaborators**: Some responsibilities will collaborate with one or more other classes to fulfill one or more Scenarios.
+**Collaboration**: Some responsibilities will collaborate with one or more other classes to fulfill one or more Scenarios.

  - A class often does not have sufficient information to fulfill its responsibilities.
 Therefore, it must collaborate (work) with other classes to get the job done.